nnstt1/terraform-provider-azurerm/website/docs/r/service_plan.html.markdown

 ~> **NOTE:** Requires an Isolated SKU.
 Use one of `I1`, `I2`, `I3` for `azurerm_app_service_environment`, or `I1v2`, `I2v2`, `I3v2` for `azurerm_app_service_environment_v3`

-* `maximum_elastic_worker_count` - (Optional) The maximum number of workers to use in an Elastic SKU Plan.
-Cannot be set unless using an Elastic SKU.
+* `maximum_elastic_worker_count` - (Optional) The maximum number of workers to use in an Elastic SKU Plan or Premium SKU Plan.
+Cannot be set unless using an Elastic SKU or Premium SKU.

+* `elastic_scale_enabled` - (Optional) Should the Service Plan automatic scaling be enabled.
+Cannot be set unless using an Premium SKU.
+Defaults to `false`.

 * `worker_count` - (Optional) The number of Workers (instances) to be allocated.